 Kristian Hulgard, general manager – Americas at OnRobot, said Tomenson is a typical customer for OnRobot, i.e., a small company that had never really automated before.
 “But once they saw how cobots were installed and work, they quickly took steps to install a robot with a flexible gripper to automate the process of numbering metal manifold blocks,” he said.

-“The reason we chose the pin stamping for our first application with robotics is because we saw it as basically the easiest and the most repetitive task on the production floor,” said Alex Roake, operations manager at Tomenson.
-“We like the OnRobot gripper for this application because we have many different part sizes and we knew that the RG6 could handle our biggest parts and our smallest parts going into the pin stamp.
+“The reason we chose pin stamping for our first application with robotics is because we saw it as basically the easiest and the most repetitive task on the production floor,” said Roake.
+“We like the OnRobot gripper for this application because we have many different part sizes and we knew that the RG6 could handle our biggest parts and our smallest parts going into the pin stamp."